Director, Center for Rapid Product Realization

 Mountaintop Distinguished Professor

 - Ph.D., Air Force Institute of Technology

 - B.S., University of Florida

 From 1999-2003 Dr. Gardner was assigned to the U.S. Special Operations Command as a liaison officer for both the Air Force and the U.S. Dept. of Energy.
 He represented 10 Air Force labs and 14 National labs, providing rapid response technology solutions to meet urgent fielding needs for Special Operations.
-He served on multiple defense decision panels, including the Joint Science & Technology Panel for Chemical & Biological Defense and the Joint DOD/DOE Munitions Panel.

 In 2003 Dr. Gardner joined General Dynamics Corporation as Chief Scientist for Detection and Countermeasures.
 He led a team of program managers, engineers and scientists in the research, development and manufacture of chemical, biological and explosives detection systems; chemical and biological countermeasures and decontamination systems; and infrared threat detection and countermeasures systems.

 In 2007 Dr. Gardner joined Western Carolina University, Center for Rapid Product Realization, as Principal Scientist where he leads the development, productization, and commercialization of intellectual property for a diverse set of technologies and markets.
 He assumed the position of Director in January 2012 along with the Mountaintop Distinguished Professor in the Kimmel School, Department of Engineering & Technology.